When Data-Free Beats the Gold Standard

 RAM 24.5 4.264 4.266 −4.6%

-At matched model sizes, RAM beats GPTQ on every single MoE model tested.
+At matched model sizes, RAM beats GPTQ on every single MoE model we tested.
 The margin ranges from −0.95% to −4.6% perplexity improvement.
-The Mixtral result is particularly striking, RAM achieves better perplexity at less than a third of the model size.
+The Mixtral result stands out: RAM achieves better perplexity at less than a third of the model size.

-A data-free method outperforming the calibration-based gold standard.
+A data-free method beating the calibration-based gold standard.
 On every model.
 At matched sizes.

 Why Does This Work?

-RAM's proprietary optimization approach enables it to make more informed compression decisions at the per-tensor level than calibration-based methods.
-Rather than relying on external data to guide quantization, RAM operates directly on the model weights themselves, allowing it to find configurations that calibration-dependent pipelines systematically miss.
+RAM's proprietary optimization approach lets it make more informed compression decisions at the per-tensor level than calibration-based methods can.
+Instead of relying on external data to guide quantization, RAM works directly on the model weights themselves.
+That lets it find configurations that calibration-dependent pipelines systematically miss.

-The advantage is particularly pronounced on Mixture-of-Experts architectures.
+The advantage is especially pronounced on Mixture-of-Experts architectures.
 The gap between RAM and GPTQ is largest on Mixtral (−4.6%), the model with the most experts per layer.
 As MoE models grow more popular (Qwen3, DeepSeek-V3, Llama-4 are all MoE), RAM's architecture-aware optimization becomes increasingly valuable.
-The trend in model design is toward more experts with sparser activation, exactly the conditions where RAM's proprietary approach delivers the largest gains.
+Model design is trending toward more experts with sparser activation, exactly the conditions where RAM's approach delivers the largest gains.

 What This Means for Practitioners

-If you are using GPTQ or AWQ today for MoE models, you may be paying for calibration infrastructure that is actually hurting your model quality.
-The GPU time, the calibration data curation, the iteration on calibration hyperparameters, all of this cost may be producing worse results than a method that uses none of it.
+If you're using GPTQ or AWQ today for MoE models, you may be paying for calibration infrastructure that's actually hurting your model quality.
+The GPU time, the calibration data curation, the iteration on calibration hyperparameters.
+All of that cost may be producing worse results than a method that uses none of it.

-The recommendation is nuanced.
-Calibration-based methods remain excellent for dense models, where the calibration coverage problem is less severe, every weight participates in every forward pass, so any calibration set provides information about all parameters.
+The picture is nuanced, though.
+Calibration-based methods remain excellent for dense models, where the calibration coverage problem is less severe.
+Every weight participates in every forward pass, so any calibration set gives information about all parameters.
 But for MoE models, data-free methods deserve serious consideration.

 The Broader Implication

 This result challenges a fundamental assumption in the quantization literature: that more information always leads to better decisions.
-The assumption seems self-evidently true, how could knowing less produce better results?
+It seems self-evidently true.
+How could knowing less produce better results?

-The answer is that calibration data is not free information.
+The answer is that calibration data isn't free information.
 It introduces constraints and assumptions that may not hold across all deployment scenarios.
-As models grow more heterogeneous, with more experts and more architectural variety, these constraints become more costly.
-RAM's proprietary optimization approach avoids these constraints entirely, producing better results by working directly with the model's own structure.
+As models grow more heterogeneous, with more experts and more architectural variety, those constraints become more costly.
+RAM's proprietary optimization avoids them entirely, producing better results by working directly with the model's own structure.

 GPTQ baselines from published 4-bit quantization with group size 128, calibration on C4 dataset (128 samples, 2048 sequence length).
 RAM results from budget-constrained quality-optimisation allocation with per-tensor (bits, group size) optimization.
 All perplexity evaluations on WikiText-2 test split. †Mixtral GPTQ size reflects standard 4-bit g128 quantization of the full model.
 The full RAM pipeline is open source at github.com/baa-ai/RAM.